codeforamerica/form-flow/README.md

 - `SubflowFieldPreparer`
     - Handles the mapping of subflow fields from your application's subflows and their inputs to the correct fields in your PDF template file.
+    - **Note that subflow iterations which have not been marked with `iterationIsComplete: true` will not be mapped to the generated PDF**

 All of these preparers will run by default against the `inputFields` you have indicated in your `pdf-map.yaml` file.
 Should you want to customize or inject fields you can do so